 Scan Salesforce Attachments for Malware with Apex

-Use AttachmentScanner to scan files and URLs from Salesforce for viruses and malware using Named Credentials and Apex HTTP callouts.
+Use the AttachmentScanner antivirus API to scan files and URLs from Salesforce for viruses and malware using Named Credentials and Apex HTTP callouts.

 Prerequisites